-To explore the history of right wing extremism in Michigan, Stateside spoke with JoEllen Vinyard, a professor of history at Eastern Michigan University and the author of Right in Michigan's Grassroots: From the KKK to the Michigan Militia.
+That got us thinking about Michigan and its history with right wing extremism.
+To dive into that history, Stateside spoke with JoEllen Vinyard, a professor of history at Eastern Michigan University and the author of Right in Michigan's Grassroots: From the KKK to the Michigan Militia.

 In the 1920s, Michigan had more KKK members than any Southern state, Vinyard said.
-She estimates one in ten eligible Michiganders (white, protestant and of Angl0-Saxon heritage) were a part of the group.
+She estimates one in ten eligible Michiganders (white, protestant and of Anglo-Saxon heritage) were part of the group.

-To learn the history of the KKK and other right wing extremism in Michigan, listen to the full conversation above.
+To learn about the history of the KKK and other extremist groups in Michigan, listen to the full conversation above.